dmx-systems/dmx-documentation/docs/user.rst

 Deleting things
 ===============

-.. warning:: There is an important difference between hiding items and deleting them. **If you delete items they are immediately removed from the database without any further questions!** If you hide them, they are just no longer visible on the topic map but you can bring them back by revealing them.
+.. warning:: There is an important difference between hiding items and deleting them. **If you delete items they are immediately removed from the database without any further questions!** If you hide them, they are just no longer visible on the topicmap but you can bring them back by revealing them.

-You delete things via the context menu on the topic map.
+You delete things via the context menu on the topicmap.
 Left-click onto the item and drag your mouse onto the delete button.

 .. image:: _static/delete-item.png